alexelash/personal-website/_projects/azavea.md

   - type: 'default'
     layout: 'text-only'
     desc: |
-      Ultimately, I planned to solve several issues with the new, online guide:
+      Ultimately, I planned to solve several issues with the new digital guide:
       - **Collate company information.** The company’s mission statement, history, voice and tone, and other information were buried in various wikis and documents, most in various states of disuse.
 I gathered all the information and organized it in the new guide.
+      - **Introduce internal clarity for Azavea’s libraries and products.** Azavea is unique in that the company maintains several open source libraries and SaaS products.
+Similarly to the main brand, there was no one place in which someone could access high-level, differentiating information or logo downloads for each of these identities.
+This was particularly problematic for new employees, who often voiced confusion.
       - **Make it easier to access up-to-date assets.** Azavea’s color and knockout logos were all in different locations.
-There had been many designers over the years creating the company’s sub-brands and logo files and formats were inconsistently created or non-existent.
+Many designers over the years had created the company’s sub-brands.
+Relevant logo files and formats were inconsistently created or non-existent.
-      - **Introduce internal clarity for Azavea’s libraries and products.** Azavea is unique in that the company maintains several open source libraries and SaaS products.
-Similarly to the main brand, there was no one place in which someone could access high-level information or logo downloads for each of these identities.
-This was particularly problematic for new employees, who often voiced confusion over the many products.
-      - **Establish color and typography guidelines.** Other than the colors in the logo, no designer had established a palette for the company.
+      - **Establish color and typography guidelines.** Other than the colors in the logo, there was no established color palette for the company.
 There were also many different typefaces in use across Azavea’s print collateral and websites.
   - type: 'grid'
     layout: 'side-by-side'
     visual: